phoenixreisen/nassi/README.md

 ### Pro Tip

-While working on a spezification it's very useful to have the textual representation and the resulting diagram in sync, so that whenever you save the textual represenation in your text editor, the diagram gets generated automatically.
+While working on a specification it's very useful to have the textual representation and the resulting diagram in sync, so that whenever you save the textual represenation in your text editor, the diagram gets generated automatically.
 You can achieve this using the [entr](https://github.com/eradman/entr) command:

 ```